 Should I part exchange my car?

-Part exchanging has traditionally been seen as one of the easiest ways to sell your car.
-Trading it in at a dealership in exchange for a discount on your next car requires very little effort or admin on your part.
-Depending on the particulars of your deal, you can even drive to the dealership in your existing car and drive back home in a new model.
+Part exchanging has always been one of the easiest ways to sell your car.
+Trading it in at a dealership in exchange for money off your next vehicle, requires very little effort on your part.

 Selling your car in the same transaction as buying your next one makes part exchange an appealing option to many car owners.